Adding Capabilities to Novelty Detector

 thatDot’s built-in Data Transformation Functions allow users to rapidly modify their observations, greatly increasing the pace of model testing and iteration.

 We at thatDot are excited to share these new updates with you and welcome additional feedback and feature requests.
-As noted above, the latest release of thatDot Real-time Anomaly Detector for Categorical Data is available now from AWS Marketplace or thatDot.com.
+As noted above, the latest release of thatDot Novelty Detector for Categorical Data is available now from AWS Marketplace or you can contact thatDot.com for a demo.

-thatDot Anomaly Detector is the first general-use application designed for finding anomalies in real-time in data sets that include categorical data.
-Available as an application for deployment in any cloud or data center thatDot Anomaly Detector exposes an API that scores submitted observations for their “novelty” enabling real-time anomaly detention with fewer false positives than traditional threshold based metric analysis.
+thatDot Novelty Detector is the first general-use application designed for finding anomalies in real-time in data sets that include categorical data.
+Available as an application for deployment in any cloud or data center thatDot Novelty Detector exposes an API that scores submitted observations for their “novelty” enabling real-time anomaly detention with fewer false positives than traditional threshold based metric analysis.